 Coordinate feedback

 Combining stakeholder input into a single review round saves time and cost.
+This is particularly important for government, health, finance, and enterprise projects where several people may need to approve the content.

 Plan for updates